hoko/HokoConnectKit/README.md

 func application(application: UIApplication, openURL url: NSURL, sourceApplication: String?,
                    annotation: AnyObject) -> Bool {
     if HokoConnectKit.sharedInstance.handleAttributionFromIncomingURL(url) {
-      // The deep link came from a HOKO partner
-    } else {
+      // The deep link came from a HOKO partner and was processed by the SDK } else {
       // Handle the incoming deep link with your code...
     }